LuxyCeremy/MIDI-RANGER-Tutorials/README.md

 # MIDI-RANGER-Tutorials
 Some text tutorials about MIDI RANGER
 ## PURPOSE ##
-Here I will use emoji to classify FXs in MIDI RANGER, so that you can easily know what particle is that you want.
+Here I will use emoji to classify FXes in MIDI RANGER, so that you can easily know what particle is that you want.
+And here I will notify every FX's Corresponding MIDI note in FX package, please pay attention that the lowest note is [C-1].
 ## SYMBOL ##
 ### Instruments:
 :musical_keyboard:Suitable for piano